OpexRah/BITS-Wifi-Sign-In/README.md

 The application is written in python with very basic usage of ``pyautogui``, a library that can take control of your screen and perform clicks and key presses.

 ## Installation
 Clone this repo.
-ALl dependencies are included for the app to run.
+All dependencies are included for the app to run.
 Refer to the next section for usage guide.

 ## How to use
 Open the ``data.json`` file and fill in the credentials for ``USER`` and ``PASS``. ``BROWSER_TASKBAR_LOCATION`` is the position of your preferred browser in your taskbar.
 For example: If you have your Chrome browser in the second position in your taskbar (second from the left), put the value of ``2``.
 Now just click ``BITS Auto Wifi.exe`` and relax.
 You will automatically be signed in.